orionrobots/orionrobots.github.io/wiki/east_finchley_robotics_club.md

 title: East Finchley Robotics Club
 date: 2008-12-18 23:20:17
 ---
 The East Finchley Robotics Club ran from 2004-05.

 OrionRobots ran weekly robot related events in <a  href="http://www.mypropertyguide.co.uk/region/display/23/east-finchley.htm" rel="external" target="_blank">East Finchley</a> , London, UK. <a class="wiki" href="/wiki/roboteers.html" title="Roboteers">Roboteers</a> from anywhere in the UK were welcome.
 It was also an opportunity for robot builders in North London to get together and exchange <a class="wiki" href="/wiki/building_tips.html" title="Hints and helpers for actually building robots, and other stuff.">Building Tips</a>.

 Challenges - All of our challenges will require entrants to present their robots, maybe give a little background, and demonstrate it working.
 Points will be awarded for size, innovation, efficiency, style and power consumption.

+We met Saturday mornings until April 2005.
+Members ages were between 7 and 13.

 A small selection of Previous Events held in 2004: